Lajos Petri

 Lajos Petri (until 1928 Lajos Pick; 10 June 1884 – 25 August 1963) was a Hungarian sculptor of Jewish origin.
 His work was part of the art competitions at the 1928 Summer Olympics and the 1936 Summer Olympics.
 He was born in Szeged, Hungary and died in Budapest.

 Life

-The family Pick was the owner of the famous Hungarian Pick Salami factory established by Márk Pick in 1869.
-The factory, owing to Italian workers, became a market leader in 1883 and it has remained the most reputed salami producer in the country ever since, especially noted for Winter Salami.
+The Pick family was the owner of the famous Hungarian Pick Salami factory established by Márk Pick in 1869.
+The factory, owing to Italian workers, became a market leader in 1883, and it has remained the most reputed salami producer in the country ever since, especially noted for Winter Salami.